 A huge barbeque at the brewery’s side door was filled with veggie kabobs consisting of zucchini, peppers, mushrooms, and tomatoes grilled in a smoky Gahan Iron Bridge Brown Ale BBQ sauce.
 These were the creation of Chef Andrew Cotton (Merchantman Fresh Seafood and Oyster Bar).

 Sous Chef Alexandre Jolin (The Barrington Steakhouse and Oyster Bar) ensured lots of PEI oysters were shucked and ready for patrons.

 Station # 9 – S’Mores Dessert Bar

 This bar was set up so patrons could toast their own marshmallows to make S’Mores.

 This was a lively and interactive event and the brewery was an ideal location for this casual barbeque.
 It was great to see so many local Island chefs featured.
 We have a lot of great things happening on the food scene on PEI and the barbeque offered the opportunity to sample many of them.

-Follow these links for stories I have written on other PEI Fall Flavors Culinary Events:
+Follow these links for stories I have written on other PEI Fall Flavours Culinary Events:

 The PEI Fall Flavours Culinary Festival introduced a new culinary event in 2015.
 While still classed as a “signature” event, the “Cooking with Chefs Anna and Michael Olson”, was a small, intimate, casual gathering of about 50 people on a sunny Sunday afternoon at the Rodd Brudenell River Resort in Prince Edward Island.
 The Olsons’ relaxed and authentic style along with their sense of humour made for a lovely and informative afternoon.